LMoyn/COE332/README.md

 in the terminal

+To run the scripts, first navigate to the appropriate subfolder.
+The homework01 scripts can be run by using

+The homework02 read_animals.py and generate_animals.py must be provided with the name of the JSON file to read/write to.
+To generate animals and store them in a file called "animals.json", we would use

 # Instructions on how to build an image with the Dockerfile provided

+The code may be containerized by using

 # Instructions on how to run the scripts inside a container

+Once we have containerized the scripts, we can run them by using

 # Instructions on how to run the unit test(s)

+test_read_animals.py is run in the same manner as the homework01 scripts.
+In the terminal in the homework02 folder we write